Silvenga/silvenga.com/src/posts/archive/power-ghost-with-upstart.md

 date: 2014-03-27
 description: Using Upstart to manage a Ghost instance.
 aliases: /power-ghost-with-upstart/index.html
+archived: 2024-06-27
 ---

 ![Upstart Logo](/posts/archive/content/images/2014/Mar/upstart80.png)

 ### Introduction

 I hate init scripts.
 I simply hate them.
-They are great, highly customisable scripts that are massively used and horrible to create.
+They are great, highly customizable scripts that are massively used and horrible to create.
 When I first set up my Ghost blog (migrating from the php Wordpress) I used the provided init scripts to start my Ghost installation.

 This work well until I started using Node.js for my other projects.
 Whenever I would make changes to my Ghost installation I would have to restart to recompile those changes.
 When I used the Ghost init script to restart my blog I would kill every other Node.js process on my server.
-My API would break in appearingly random times.
+My API would break in appealingly random times.
 It took me a while to figure out the problem, but as soon as I did I had to make a solution.

 Simply the init script was not designed for parallel Node.js use.
 I was going to rewrite the script, but then realized why should I subject myself to the torture of init scripts when Ubuntu has native support for [Upstart](https://en.wikipedia.org/wiki/Upstart)?